adasMatt/w05Ansible/readme.md

 Maybe a bit of a rabbit hole for the purpose of this assignment?: http://www.freekb.net/Article?id=2844

 ### Setting up Ansible in master EC2
 Here are the commands run on the master EC2 instance for the Ansible assignment.
-Keep in mind lines have been deleted from history and may be presented out-of-order:
+Keep in mind lines have been deleted from history and are presented out-of-order:
 ![picture describing terminal code for setting up master EC2 instance with Ansible](https://github.com/adasMatt/w05Ansible/blob/master/images/mattAnsibleMasterEC2.jpg "Setup Ansible master server")

 ## Bonus